 Coolibar UPF 50+ Kid’s Sandshark Long Sleeve Surf Shirt – Sun Protective

 As with long sleeves, you should also wear long pants and trousers over shorts in the desert.
-The goal is again to cover as much of your skin as possible.
-The best pants for desert hiking are long, light, and bright-colored.

 A light jacket is needed in most desert climates which see temperatures drop sharply every night.